gunnarfandrich/Sentinel/docs/Hardware_Components.md

 the system inoperable if left continuously running.
 Therefore, it is necessary to create a system in which the Orin, and other power draining sources that aren’t always needed, can be switched off and on at will.
-Thus, the Mini III system has two power switches managed by the Particle Photon 2.
+Thus, the Sentinel system has two power switches managed by the Particle Photon 2.
 The first controls the 12V power to the Orin, and the second controls the 5V power to the LoRaWAN module.
 They both operate exactly the same, the only difference is